Phausis reticulata: Adults

-The blue ghost fireflies’ ideal conditions for mating season include warm and moist forest areas that are surrounded by spongy leaf litter.
+The blue ghost fireflies' ideal conditions for mating season include warm and moist forest areas that are surrounded by spongy leaf litter.
 The male fireflies fly a few feet off the ground, spotting glowing females.
+The females glow continuously from 4 to 9 spots on her body so they can be spotted by the males.
+Females can mate more than one time.